cn0047/stash/ed/google.appEngine/README.md

 Advantages:

+* Pre-configured architecture.
+* Automatically handle and balance all instances and data centers.
+* Automatic scalability.
+* Built-in web interface for task queues & crons.
+* Pay for what you use.
+* No server maintenance.
+* Use CDN replication automatically (image, CSS, js content are replicated all across the globe).
+* 1️⃣ App Engine SDK for locall development.
+* 2️⃣ Free quota.

 Disadvantages:
-* http.DefaultTransport and http.DefaultClient are not available in App Engine.
+* http.DefaultTransport and http.DefaultClient are not available in App Engine (App Engine can only execute code called from an HTTP request).
+* 60 second per request.
+* templates - panic: open ../template/home.html: operation not permitted.
-* `dev_appserver.py` - There are too many files in your application for changes in all of them to be monitored.
+* 1️⃣ `dev_appserver.py` - There are too many files in your application for changes in all of them to be monitored.
   You may have to restart the development server to see some changes to your files.
-* templates - panic: open ../template/home.html: operation not permitted.
+* 2️⃣ Free quota is tricky.
+* No multithreading.

 Also, although goroutines and channels are present, when a Go app runs on App Engine only one thread is run in a given instance.